Performance Analysis of Quantum CSS Error-Correcting Codes via MacWilliams Identities: Undetectable errors weight enumerator from Quantum MacWilliams identities

 Using \eqref{eq:MacWilliams_id} in \eqref{eq:MacWilliams_Az2} we get \eqref{eq:MacWilliams_coeff}.
 Finally, the number of undetectable errors of weight $w$ is given by the number of operators of weight $w$ which commute with $\mathcal{S}$, given in \eqref{eq:MacWilliams_norm}, minus the number of stabilizers of weight $w$, given by \eqref{eq:MacWilliams_stab}, which leads to \eqref{logicals_eq}.

-\end{proof} The evaluation of \eqref{eq:Adtheo} can be carried out by direct inspection of $\mathcal{S}$ for small code sizes, or more in general by using the tools for the computation of the weight distribution of classical codes as discussed in Section~\ref{sec:MacWilliams_B2}.
+The evaluation of the undetectable errors weight enumerator \eqref{logicals_eq} requires therefore only computing the $A_w$ in \eqref{eq:Adtheo}, which can be carried out by direct inspection of $\mathcal{S}$ for small code sizes, or more in general by using the tools for the computation of the weight distribution of classical codes as discussed in Section~\ref{sec:MacWilliams_B2}.

 For example, let's consider the [[3,1]] repetition code, able to correct one bit flip error.
 In this case, we have $\arraycolsep=2.8pt $ Considering $\M{O}_1 =~ \M{O}_2 =~ \Pi_{\mathcal{C}}$, we have from \eqref{eq:MacWilliamss} that the stabilizer is $\mathcal{S} = \{ \mathbf{I}_1 \mathbf{I}_2\mathbf{I}_3, \mathbf{Z}_1 \mathbf{Z}_2, \mathbf{Z}_2 \mathbf{Z}_3, \mathbf{Z}_1 \mathbf{Z}_3 \}$.
 If we combine \eqref{eq:MacWilliamss} and \eqref{eq:MacWilliams_Ad}, we obtain $\frac{1}{4}A(z) = 1 + 3 z^2$.
 Then we use \eqref{eq:MacWilliams_coeff} to compute $\frac{1}{2}B(z) = 1 + 3 z + 3 z^2 + 9 z^3$.
 Finally, the undetectable errors \ac{WE} is: $L(z) = 3 z + 9 z^3$.